-Once upon a time there lived an old man who dwelt with his son in a small hut on the edge of the plain.
+Once upon a time there was an old man who lived with his son in a small hut on the edge of the plain.
 He was very old, and had worked very hard, and when at last he was struck down by illness he felt that he should never rise from his bed again.

-So, one day, he bade his wife summon their son, when he came back from his journey to the nearest town, where he had been to buy bread.
+So, one day, he asked his wife summon their son, when he came back from his journey to the nearest town, where he had been to buy bread.

 Then he turned his face to the wall and died.